Defend Your World

 Emphasis On The Do

 According to Thoreau, if you consider yourself a moral and righteous individual, do so in your deeds.
 Your worth is reflected in how you treat your fellow humans as well as the environment.
 He proposes that you hold yourself up to a higher standard than to mere labels or even legal compliance.
-Generous or well-intended words (whether from religious guidelines or governmental ones), can prove empty or wrong if not combined with moral action and principled ethics.
+Generous and well-intended words (whether from religious guidelines or governmental ones), can prove empty or wrong if not combined with moral action and principled ethics.

 Sharing the Resolve